Scripture Reference: Judges 6

 As Israel again drifted away from God, the Midianites began to attack and destroy crops and loot the people.
 While Gideon was threshing wheat in a secret location, an angel of the Lord came to him and told him to lead the Israelites in a fight against the Midianites.
 Gideon came from the weakest clan in Israel and even his own father worshipped idols, so he wanted reassurance that the Lord really wanted him to lead.
 The Lord miraculously made wool fleece wet and then dry according to Gideon’s request so Gideon knew that he should obey God and become the new Judge of Israel.
 The Lord chose Gideon to lead even though Gideon’s family was not famous or strong.

-Refer to information on the time of the judges.
 The Midianites (from southeast of Israel), Amalekites (from the south), and some eastern nomads were annually raiding the Israelites.
 The Midianites were fierce desert nomads who banded together to make raids on the crops and animals of the Israelites.
 These dreaded raiders rode on camels and brought their animals to graze on Israelite land in the spring when barley and wheat were growing in the fields.
 Politically and spiritually weak, the Israelites were no match for the invaders.

 When the Israelites finally turned to God, He gave them a conqueror.
 But since God wanted to be recognized as the true deliverer, He chose an insignificant man as His instrument.